Legal pages for websites and blogs are super important to prevent lawsuits!

 As busy entrepreneurs, we tend to neglect the legal side of our online business.

-I know because as a six-figure blogger myself, there’s always TONS to do but I’m also a business lawyer first.
+I know because as a seven-figure blogger myself, there’s always TONS to do but I’m also a business lawyer first.
 So I know the legal consequences of not protecting your online business with proper website legal pages are quite serious.

 A lot of things can wrong legally without proper legal pages on your website turning your world upside down (trust me, I’ve experienced it first-hand when we lost our family business to that devastating lawsuit in a heartbeat!).